 “The goal is to help our customers meet us and establish trust, to have them feel good about what we’re doing here,” says Steve.
 Adds Tim, with a chuckle: “I hope they’ll see we’re not just a couple of hillbillies with a pitchfork.”

 Looking to the future, the Kayharts see a bright horizon.
-Three of their five children are pursuing careers in dairy including Steve’s son, Andy, who works with his dad and uncle on the family farm.
+Three of their five children are pursuing careers in dairy including Steve’s son, Andy, who works with his dad and uncle on the family farm and helping out with farm events.
 “I would like visitors to see that there’s a future for the dairy industry, that we’re not all en route to going out of business,” Steve says.
 “Is it going to change?
 Yes, everything changes.
 But we believe that for our working life—and for our children’s, too—there is opportunity.”

 Kayhart Brothers Dairy is hosting Vermont Breakfast on the Farm on Saturday, July 28.
 Tickets, which include breakfast and self-guided tours with activity stations, are free but you must register for one of four time slots (from 8:00 to 11:30 am start times) here.